 This is why matcha is so amazing - discover the many matcha tea benefits

-- One antioxidant found in matcha, EGCg, has been shown to help support metabolism and aid in weight loss.
+- One antioxidant found in matcha, EGCG, has been shown to help support healthy metabolism.

 - The unique combination of Caffeine and L-theanine in matcha can provide a calm yet alert feeling.
 Unlike the jittery buzz of coffee, many report feeling a better sense of focus.

-- Matcha is also rich in fiber, chlorophyll and vitamins.
+- Matcha also contains fiber, chlorophyll and vitamins.

 Issa Mood!
 Caffeine + L-theanine = A Calming Energy Boost